As told to Brandon Stosuy, 3834 words.

 What if you started with a full page and you had to carve away, like a sculptor.
 You gradually substitute your friend’s names or their … different cities and then, the situations.
 Very soon, you have a novel and no one will see the template was Crime and Punishment.

 With this picture [points to a photo of Lou Reed] that was pretty posed.
-This picture of Lou.
 Yet, at the same time, he has a look of critical attention.
 There’s nothing posed about that look.
 It’s not a photographic expression.
 That’s very unusual.
 That’s one of the reasons I loved having it in the studios.
 It’s a very aware moment.
-Not trying to sum up anything.
+He’s not trying to sum up anything.
 He doesn’t care if you like him, at all.

 And, that’s another thing I like about VR is that it is about disembodiment.
 In VR, you are disembodied.
 It’s beyond freeing.
 Our own self image is what?
 You know, the so-called, “Real world.”
 This real world is such a fiction.
 We’re doing a Jim Turrell thing.
 We’re comparing things, all the time.
 Comparing this moment to the next, not really here in the moment.
 Not really believing that our minds are jumping so many other places that we’re unable to think.